- Ward 1 Community Conversation with Councillor Knack

 Stony Plain Road and Area Business Redevelopment Zone - Meet me at the YEG Market

-Every Friday from 4-8, YEG Market District will be hosting their Meet me at the YEG Market at 152 street and Stony Plain Rd.
-Take a look at their website here for more information about the vendors, entertainment and
+Every Wednesday from 4-8, YEG Market District will be hosting their Meet me at the YEG Market at the Orange Hub (10045 156 street) Take a look at their website here for more information about the vendors, entertainment and

 schedule throughout the summer.